Great Train Robbery: Gang Steals £2.6 Million

 Estonian tribes crushed the Swedish crusading army at the Battle of Lihula, killing the Swedish bishop Karl Magnusson and his jarl, Karl Döve.
 This decisive rou…

-Muslim rebels stormed the Alcázar of Jerez de la Frontera, killing the Castilian garrison and seizing the fortress in August 1264.
-This victory shattered King A…
+Muslim rebels stormed the Alcazar of Jerez de la Frontera in August 1264, killing the Castilian garrison and seizing the fortress in the opening act of the Mude…

-Krishnadeva Raya ascended the throne of the Vijayanagara Empire, initiating a golden age of South Indian governance and artistic patronage.
-His reign expanded t…
+Krishnadeva Raya ascended the throne of the Vijayanagara Empire, initiating a golden age of military expansion and cultural patronage across southern India.
+His…

 Talk to History